nodecolor/node-red-contrib-azure-iot-hub-send-c2d/README.md

 ## Usage
 This node just connect to the IoT Hub and send the message to a specified device.
-The node will send *msg.payload* to the device with id as *msg.deviceId*.
+The node will send *msg.payload* to the device having id as defined in *msg.deviceId*.

 You also need a connectionString, which is used to connect and authenticate to the IoT HUB.
 This value can be found in the Azure IoT portal.
-Go to services > shared access policies and pick one entry connection string (or create an entry).
+Go to **Azure IoT Hub Portal > services > shared access policies** and pick one entry connection string (or create an entry).
 Be sure the entry has the serviceConnect permission.